HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process.md

 #### Shepherd:
 - Monitor the community review and ensure that issues are addressed by the **Author(s)** in a reasonable time period.

-- When all issues are addressed and any required Science reviews are complete, summarize the review discussion for the **Approvers** in a top-level summary comment in the RFC pull request.
-Replace "rfc-community-review" with "rfc-oversight-review".
+- When all issues are addressed and any required Science reviews are complete:
+  - Summarize the review discussion for the **Approvers** in the top-level summary comment in the RFC pull request
+  - Add a minimum one week _last call_ for the completion of the Oversight review to the top-level summary comment in the RFC pull request.

+    **EXAMPLE**:

+    ~~**April 1**: Last call for community review~~ **April 22**: Last call for oversight review

+  - Replace "rfc-community-review" with "rfc-oversight-review"

   **NOTE**: Oversight review is limited to **Approvers**.
 Further community reviews during this period may be disregarded by the **Author(s)**.

-- For software RFCs, share a link to the RFC pull request for approval on the HumanCellAtlas **#tech-architecture** slack channel.
-Add the RFC as an agenda item to the next *DCP Architecture* meeting.
+- For software RFCs, request an Oversight review of the RFC on the HumanCellAtlas **#tech-architecture** slack channel.
+Include a link to the RFC pull request and the last call deadline:

+    **EXAMPLE**

+     ***@channel**: Call for oversight review of the RFC process - https://github.com/HumanCellAtlas/dcp-community/pull/27 - Last call is April 22.*

+  Add the RFC as an agenda item to the next *DCP Architecture* meeting

-- For governance RFCs, share a link to the RFC pull request for approval on the HumanCellAtlas **#dcp-project-mgmt** slack channel.
-Add the RFC as an agenda item to the next *DCP PM* meeting.
+- For governance RFCs, request an Oversight review of the RFC on the HumanCellAtlas **#dcp-project-mgmt** slack channel.
+Include a link to the RFC pull request and the last call deadline

+  Add the RFC as an agenda item to the next *DCP PM* meeting

 ### Approving RFCs